sarveshkapre/humleaf/docs/prompt-injection/overview.md

 If the prompt passes both the denylist and machine learning checks, we return True, indicating that it is likely safe.
 This combination of denylist and machine learning checks provides a robust, scalable solution to prompt injection attacks.

-    Please note, this is a basic implementation and can be further enhanced to meet specific needs.
+> **Note:**  Please note, this is a basic implementation and can be further enhanced to meet specific needs.
 The machine learning model needs to be trained on a dataset of normal and malicious prompts, which might be a challenging task due to the novelty of prompt injection attacks.
 However, with sufficient data and regular retraining, this approach could effectively identify and block new types of attacks as they emerge.